 Post-9/11 GI Bill Payments for Non-college Degree Granting Institutions

-If you are attending a non-college degree school like a technical school, the Post-9/11 GI Bill will pay the actual net costs for in-state tuition & fees not to exceed $27,120.05 for the 2023-2024 academic year.
+If you are attending a non-college degree school such as a technical school, the Post-9/11 GI Bill will pay the actual net costs for in-state tuition and fees not to exceed $27,120.05 for the 2023-2024 academic year.

 Post-9/11 GI Bill Payments for Apprenticeship and On-the-Job Training

 If you are enrolled in an apprenticeship or on-the-job training program, your GI Bill payment is based on the Monthly Housing Allowance payable for the ZIP code where your employer is located.

 |First six months of training||100% of your applicable MHA|

 |Second six months of training||80% of your applicable MHA|

 |Third six months of training||60% of your applicable MHA|